-Share in Java projects and resources for hobbyists, hackers, and digital makers.
+Share in Java projects and resources for hobbyists, students, and digital makers.

-Today’s “maker movement” is the science lab of the Internet Age.
-From students to hobbyists, hackers to activists, and tinkerers to serious inventors, makers have replaced notebook and pencil with IDEs and SDKs, test tubes and chemicals with devices and APIs—to pursue fun, knowledge, and exploration.
-And for some, business and profit.
+Today’s maker movement is the science lab of the digital age.
+Modern makers include students, hobbyists, activists, tinkerers, and serious inventors.
+Instead of a notebook and test tubes, makers are using devices and APIs to pursue fun, knowledge, and exploration.
+And, for some, business and profit.

 You need a platform for your digital maker explorations.
 Java’s flexibility and vibrant open source community make it the ideal choice.